abethke/TheLine/README.md

 - Top bar menu items were positioned to stop collision with iPhone camera.
 Normally I would add special handling to move these elements based on device type checking rather than add the gutter space.

-Original development log and technical test could are on a branch.
+Original development log and technical test project has been branched.